Programplaner og emneplaner - Student

 FALL 2026

 Within a rapidly changing health and welfare system, physiotherapists are expected to contribute by critically evaluating services and participating in systematic quality improvement initiatives.
-Through the work on the bachelor’s thesis, students gain experience in exploring a specific area in depth and have the opportunity to develop the competence necessary to collaborate in groups that contribute to professional development.
-The course also provides students with training in expressing themselves in writing using professional terminology and within the framework of basic scientific work.
+Through the work on the bachelor’s thesis, students gain experience in exploring a specific area in depth and have the opportunity to develop the competence necessary for collaborating in groups that contribute to professional development.
+The course also provides students with training in expressing themselves in written form using professional terminology and within the framework of basic scientific work.
 Detailed guidelines for the bachelor’s thesis are published on the university’s learning platform.

 Passed first and second years of study or equivalent.